-The black-and-yellow writing spider is a large and bold specimen, and quite shocking to encounter in the garden.
-What is their role in the garden?
+The black and yellow garden spider is a large and bold specimen, and quite shocking to encounter in the garden.
+What is their role in the ecosystem?
 Are they venomous?
+Read on to find out!

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)